BASKETBALL PLAYER

 Icon of person Brad Wanamaker

-Bradley Daniel Wanamaker (born July 25, 1989) is an American former professional basketball player who last played for the Washington Wizards of the National Basketball Association (NBA).
+Bradley Daniel Wanamaker (born July 25, 1989) is an American former professional basketball player who played four seasons in the National Basketball Association (NBA).
 He played college basketball for the Pittsburgh Panthers.
 Wanamaker earned an All-EuroLeague Second Team selection in 2017.
 Read more on Wikipedia

 Memorability Metrics